MattStammers/hdruk_avoidable_admissions_collaboration_docs/README.md

 # New to Python?

-If you are new to python we recommend you go to https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs/how_to_guides/ and don't worry too much about the rest of this readme.
+If you are new to python we recommend you go to [how to guides](https://mattstammers.github.io/hdruk_avoidable_admissions_collaboration_docs/how_to_guides/) and don't worry too much about the rest of this readme.
 If you just want to get cracking then follow the below instructions:

 ### Requirements